milanki3453/DiscrotdGifBlocker/README.md

 @bot.command(name='nogif')
 async def nogif(ctx, user: discord.Member):
     if not is_admin(ctx):
-        await ctx.send("You are not allowed to use this command!") return
+        await ctx.send("You do not have permission to use this command!") return
     global TARGET_USER_ID, NOGIF_MODE
     TARGET_USER_ID = user.id